Grilled Taco Hot Dogs

 • Let the onions cook for about 30 minutes, making sure they don’t get dry (if they do, add a bit more oil).
 Do not stir them too much, the idea is get them good and browned and soft.

-• When the onions are just about done add a few splashes of Balsamic vinegar, to taste.
+• When the onions are just about done add a few splashes of balsamic vinegar, to taste.
 Stir.

 • Cook dogs as desired and lightly toast the buns if you wish.

-• Place dogs into buns.
-Divide the onions and cheese between the dogs.
-If you want the cheese to get good and melted, throw the dogs under the broiler for a minute.
+• If you want the cheese to get good and melted, throw the dogs under the broiler for a minute.

 • Sprinkle tops with thyme and serve.